sverros/Correlation_parallel/README.md

 Running the Code

+After installation, this code may be run using the command

+mpiexec -n N python test_p2.py

-After installation, this code may be run using the Successive Code ipython notebook.
-Within this notebook, the variable of interest, i.e. pga, the radius, the desired number of realizations, and the path to the xml files may be set.
+where N is the desired number of cores.
+The variable of interest, i.e. pga, the radius, the desired number of realizations, and the path to the xml files may be set within the test_p2.py file.

 Installation and Dependencies